Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video

 \section{Acknowledgements}

 This work was supported by the National Institutes of Health (NIH), the National Institute on Aging (NIA 5R01AG17177-18), and the University of Nebraska Medical Center Mind \& Brain Health Labs.
 The views expressed in this paper are those of the authors alone and not the NIH or NIA.
 We thank our research team for coordinating this project.
-Due to personally identifying information (PII), the data are not available online.
-The authors declare no potential conflict of interest.
+Due to the presence of personally identifiable information (PII), the data are not available online.